felixindrawan/spatial-laser-test/backend/README.md

 * Backend server will be launched under the port `13000`.
 (Note that this port can be changed in the [docker-compose.yml](./docker-compose.yml))

 ### Deploy with Heroku
+Need to use the container registry on Heroku, bc the deployment buildpack doesn't work for container stack
 ```
 heroku git:remote -a spatiallaser-test-backend
 docker ps